NelleV/presentations/2013Euroscipy/git/index.rst

 At this point, you have one tracked file, and an initial commit.
 Each file in the working directory can be in one of two states: tracked or untracked.
-Any file you have not explicitely added at some point is untracked.
+Any file you have not explicitly added at some point is untracked.
-Tracked files can themselved be in different states: unmodified, modified or staged.
+Tracked files can themselves be in different states: unmodified, modified or staged.

 .. image:: ../images/git_file_status_lifecycle.png